 Set up Canvas, develop training

 Additional learning tools, sometimes called learning apps, external tools or LTI's, can be added on to Canvas to extend the core functionality and features of the system.
 The decision to integrate a new learning tool into Canvas must include input and evaluation by several University units in order to ensure that integrations are technically feasible, are valuable additions, and assure student privacy.
 Tools are reviewed by members of the University community that may include collegiate administration, technology staff, and/or instructional staff.

 Throughout this process, the Canvas team will ensure that tool requests, decisions, and status are transparent.

-Are you interested in being a reviewer?
-Please fill out this brief form.
+- Are you interested in being a reviewer?
+Please fill out our brief Become a Tool Reviewer form.

 The review includes prioritization of a tool using a standardized rating rubric resulting in an overall score.
 The rubric includes criteria deemed significant such as

 - how the tool might influence teaching and learning,

 - to what extent the tool is important to the program and goals of a college or department, and

 - how the tool might foster innovative teaching practices.